-In this article, we’ll show you how to draw an illustration of a person with a background or a figure on the water surface, which looks cool and wonderful.
+In this article, we’ll show you how to draw an illustration of a person with a background or a figure on the water surface in a cool and wonderful way.

-First, draw the figure at the water’s edge as you wish.
+First, draw the figure at the water surface as you want.

 Let’s divide the layers in the following order: water surface (solid color is OK), shadow on the water/grass border, green background, and the person.

 Invert the Figure’s Copy

 Duplicate the person layer and flip it upside down.